-In 2017–18, Indigenous Australians, compared with non-Indigenous Australians, after adjusting for difference in population age structure, were 1.3 times as likely to be hospitalised due to a drowning and submersion injury (Figure 3).
+In 2020–21, Indigenous Australians, compared with other Australians, after adjusting for differences in population age structure, were 1.7 times as likely to be hospitalised due to a drowning and submersion injury.
 Readers are advised to use these data with caution due to small numbers.

-Deaths data are not presented because of small numbers.
+Deaths data are not compared here because of the small numbers.

-The visualisation features a column graph for hospitalisation cases.
-The columns represent data for each of the 5 remoteness categories for males, females and persons.
-The reader can select to display age-standardised rate per 100,000 population or number.
+This is a column graph of hospitalisations by each of the 5 remoteness categories for males, females and persons.
+The reader can choose to display age-standardised rate per 100,000 population or number.

-ACCD (Australian Consortium for Classification Development) 2017.
-The international statistical classification of diseases and related health problems, 10th revision, Australian modification (ICD-10-AM), 10th edn.
+ACCD (Australian Consortium for Classification Development) 2019.
+The international statistical classification of diseases and related health problems, 10th revision, Australian modification (ICD-10-AM), 11th ed.
 Tabular list of diseases and alphabetic index of diseases.
 Adelaide: Independent Hospital Pricing Authority (IHPA), Lane Publishing.

-The following list includes AIHW publications from recent years that include information on drowning and submersion.
-See Reports for any older publications that may exist.
+The following are recent publications that include information on drowning and submersion.
+Search Reports for older publications.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.